lassoan/SlicerMONAIAuto3DSeg/README.md

 - If a strong GPU with 7GB or more memory is available:
   - On Windows:
     - If using NVIDIA GPU: Make sure CUDA is installed.
 [CUDA version must be one of those listed on pytorch website as "Compute platform" for your system](https://pytorch.org/get-started/locally/).
 You can download CUDA from [here](https://developer.nvidia.com/cuda-downloads).
-    - PyTorch does not officially support AMD GPUs for on Windows, therefore you need to use the CPU.
+    - PyTorch does not officially support AMD GPUs on Windows, therefore you need to use the CPU.
   - On Linux:
     - If using NVIDIA GPU: Make sure NVIDIA drivers are installed.
 If CUDA is installed then make sure [CUDA version is one of those listed on pytorch website as "Compute platform" for your system](https://pytorch.org/get-started/locally/).
 If CUDA is not installed then it will be set up automatically during installation (pytorch binary packages contain the appropriate CUDA version).
     - If using AMD GPU: In theory, ROCm-compatible AMD GPUs should work, but this is not tested.